-Factors associated with, or leading to clinician burnout are myriad, including stressful and inefficient work environments, increasing documentation burdens, and objectionable policies, all of which lead to a sense of powerlessness.18
+Multiple factors are associated with, or lead to clinician burnout.
+They include exhaustion, stressful and inefficient work environments, increasing documentation burdens, objectionable policies, and a sense of loss of control, all of which lead to a sense of powerlessness.18

 As a result of the Interoperability & Information Blocking Rule, all EHR vendors that also offer secure online patient portals must make it technically possible for patients to access their notes through electronic “asks.”
 Even before the Information Blocking rule went into effect, most major EHR vendors (e.g., Allscripts, Cerner, Epic, and Meditech) enabled sharing clinical notes through patient portals at no additional cost.